ESN Working Group on Disability

 - The fourth meeting (Sofia, 5 April 2016) saw three service users and around 12 ESN members engage in presentations and discussions around the topic of service user involvement in designing, evaluating and even running services.
 In recent years, users have increasingly been put at the core of policy and practice developments through such mechanisms as peer support and co-production.
 For services, user involvement generally means improved quality and reliance.
 For users, this is an important, if not indispensable component of independent living and free choice and control.

-11-12 October 2016: organised jointly with ESN’s Ageing & Care working group, the final meeting will focus on the quality and evaluation of social services for people with disabilities.
-On the second day, a joint session of both working groups will discuss the interactions of disability and ageing, and their implications for the planning and delivery of social services and support.
+- The final meeting (Brighton, 11-12 October 2016) focused on the quality and evaluation of social services for people with disabilities.
+On the second day, a joint session of both working groups discussed the interactions of disability and ageing, and their implications for the planning and delivery of social services and support.

-ESN members can access all information, resources and documents related to each meeting on the respective page of the Members' Area.
+ESN members can access all information, resources and documents related to each meeting on the respective pages of the Members' Area.

 If you wish to find out more about the project, please contact ESN Policy Officer Marianne Doyen.